 How to follow up on a creative inspiration.

 How to negotiate time,relationships, jobs, money and other priorities while still staying faithful to the creative muse.

 The prerequisite for this service is to read my philosophy and psychology of relating to the creative muse so that you can know if my approach to creativity is compatible with yours.
 The Path of the Numinous—Living and Working with the Creative Muse.
 Reading this essay, or listening to the podcast, will also familiarize you with some terms and concepts which will help to streamline our consultation.

 I have a master’s degree in creative writing from NYU and have taught creative writing in both institutional and individual (what I prefer) settings.
 The contents of this site hopefully provide confirmation that I have learned how to successfully relate to creativity and express creativity across many media and disciplines.
 Learning about my relationship to the muse and mentoring other creative people have worked synergistically, and I hope it can be synergistic for you too as we learn about creativity together.

 I do everything I can to keep my prices reasonable.
-My standard charge is $1.00 a minute for individuals and $2.00 a minute for businesses.
-Since much of what I offer are consciousness-related services, I don’t like to turn people away because of money.
+My standard charge is $2.00 a minute.
+Since what I offer are consciousness-related services, I don’t like to turn people away because of money.
 If you send an email detailing mitigating circumstances we can negotiate a sliding scale.
-And if you are well off enough to do a little more than a dollar a minute that can help sponsor those who need the sliding scale.
-I’m especially willing to accommodate my rates for students or anyone twenty-five or younger.
+A I’m especially willing to accommodate my rates for students or anyone twenty-five or younger.
 If you prefer an email dialogue we can negotiate a price for that service.